Smita Rajput Kamble

-Thank you for your interest in my work.
+I am a psychoanalytic psychotherapist practising in Milton Keynes for 20 years.
 I offer both-short term and open ended psychoanalytic psychotherapy.
 Psychotherapy varies with time and frequency.
 A long therapy can be stabilising and offer depth and emotional intimacy.
 But sometimes, short term work is more suitable.
-I have worked with people referred by the NHS and EAPs and my work has been shaped by the demand for good assessments and effective interventions.
-I am fairly active in sessions and generally, clients feel enabled to speak freely.

 An initial session will help you to get an idea of what it would be like to work with me.